Get To Know Us

 Ways to reach us

-We have convenient ways for you to get in touch including the phone, Facebook Messenger, email, or just stopping by at the clinic for a quick chat with our front office staff.
+We have convenient ways for you to get in touch with us.
+Please call us on the phone at (402) 413-6677, send us a text at (402) 623-0750, fax us at (402) 817-0210, message us on Facebook or chat with us on Google Maps.
+Also, you may stop by at the clinic when we are open for a quick chat with our front office.